autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 ---
 **NOTE: I apologize for how long this post is and the quality of the pictures!!
 Future posts will be better !!**

-You may or may not have asked this question, but either way, you may be curious as to how I exactly made this website.
+In this tutorial, I will show you how to make a website with the Hugo static site generator.

-So in this tutorial, I'll show you what I did, and how you can make a website too!
+ASPII.xyz (the website you are currently on) is made with Hugo.

 It mostly comes down to *Hugo*, which is a static website generator that I used.
 It also comes down to *Markdown*, a way to format text with websites like this one.